Meatloaf Balls with Beef, Sausage, and Peppers

 - Squeeze sausage out of casings and break apart ground beef into bowl so it can come to room temperature.

-- Add 2 tsp. olive oil to large non-stick frying pan, add chopped onion, red pepper, and green pepper, and saute until vegetables are starting to soften, about 5 minutes.
+- Add olive oil to large non-stick frying pan, then add chopped onion, red pepper, and green pepper, and saute until vegetables are starting to soften, about 5 minutes.

-- Decide whether you need to add another tsp. olive oil, then add the minced garlic, ground fennel, dried oregano, and dried basil and saute 1-2 minutes more.
+- Then add the minced garlic, ground fennel, dried oregano, and dried basil and saute 1-2 minutes more.

 - Turn off heat and let vegetables cool enough to handle.

-- Sprinkle bread crumbs, salt and pepper, Spike seasoning, onion powder, and garlic powder evenly over the surface of the meat.
+- Sprinkle bread crumbs (or whatever binding ingredient you're using), salt and pepper, Spike Seasoning (affiliate link), onion powder, and garlic powder evenly over the surface of the meat.

 - Wash your hands, then gently mix until seasonings are barely combined with the meat.
 (You’ll be mixing more when you add vegetables.)